Skip to content

 3. Strict Schemas

-You can validate every part of the request lifecycle:
+You can validate every part of the request lifecycle with any Standard Schema-compatible library:

 • request: The JSON body (for POST/PUT).